keyboard2769/nb-nextzz/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
-- [ ] $ the pressure controller is targeting AD value!! fix it !!
-- [ ] $ the coarse dust screw ct showing is missing
+- [ ] $ dont you forget that temperatur need to be revised!!?
 - [ ] $ the feeder chain controller just does not stop
         after the conveyor is down .. make it a confirm issue!!

-- [ ] $ v burner and oil pump ct current showing is missing
+#### heading

 - [ ] $ the pid controller seems malfunctioning
-        while doing negative action .. make a debug sketch!!
+        while doing negative action
+        .. make a debug sketch!!

-#### heading

-- none
+        .. well, i know you made it, it didnt work!!
+        .. maybe we still need the relative-absolute mode there

 #### last